 A drone costing thousands of dollars will always have more power and a better camera than a drone that costs a few hundred dollars.
 Yet, with the increase in demand and the economies of mass production, prices are still coming down.
 The competition for drone making is like the story of mobile phone manufacturers.

 Even a cheap phone will do what was considered impossible 10 years ago.
-So, we have looked at the 5 best drones under $300 to see if you still need to spend a fortune to get respectable footage.
+So, we have looked at the 10 best drones under 300 dollars to see if you still need to spend a fortune to get respectable footage.

 Ruko F11 Drone

-This little drone from Ruko has all the amazing functionality of a drone ten-times the price a few short years ago.
+This little drone from Ruko has all the amazing functionality of a drone ten times the price a few short years ago.
 The entire device folds down, the blades and the arms fold into the body of the unit.
-The folded size is an amazing 6.9×4.1×3.15 inches of wonder.
+The folded size is an amazing 6.9×4.1×3.15 inch of wonder.

 The F11 is limited to a ceiling of 400-feet and a total range of 4000-feet, though these are flight ranges.
 The Live First Person View range is limited to 1640-feet.
 The HD camera is enough for most non-professional users.